Greenwash and the Built Environment.

 You will ensure you make specific statements about your organisation’s sustainability efforts and that your actions match those promises.

-Here are just some of the growing number of organisations that have joined us and made a public declaration to uphold responsible marketing practices.
+Here are just some of the growing number of product manufacturers, architects, engineers, contractors, specifiers, consultants, developers, trade associations and educational institutions; to have joined us and made a public declaration to uphold responsible marketing practices.

-2 – We will work with you to co-create your own Green Claims Policy, detailing the practices and procedures you will implement in order to adhere to the Charter’s standards.
+2 – If required, we will work with you to co-create your own Green Claims Policy, detailing the marketing practices and procedures your organisation will implement in order to adhere to the Charter’s standards.

-3 – Once your Green Claims Policy is approved and published, you will then be confirmed as a Charter signatory.
+3 – Once we have reviewed and approved your Green Claims Policy, you will be confirmed as a Charter signatory.

-4 – Once confirmed, you organisation will be added to our list of signatories.
-You can then choose to promote your commitment by purchasing a 12 month license to use the Charter logo across your digital marketing materials.
+4 – Once confirmed, your organisation will be added to our list of signatories and signatory status declared.
+You can then choose to further promote your commitment by purchasing a 12 month license to use the Charter logo across your digital marketing materials.

 MARKETING PRACTICE QUESTIONNAIRE